What Do We Know About the Effects of the Tax Cuts and Jobs Act?

 On December 22, 2017, the U.S. tax code was dramatically changed when what is commonly referred to as the Tax Cuts and Jobs Act (TCJA) was signed into law.
 As tax scholars, we have a keen interest in knowing how the TCJA will change the world.
 On this page, we are posting empirical academic studies that focus on specific provisions of this monumental tax reform.

-Many of these articles below I have curated on my own.
-However, if you would like to request that we add a study, please email me at email@example.com.
+Many of these articles below I have curated on my own, or others have shown to me.
+However, if you would like to request that we add your study, please email me at email@example.com.
 We are only posting studies that are hosted elsewhere (we prefer they be accessible on SSRN), and that are (1) empirical, (2) academic and (3) focus on the TCJA.

 Examining the Immediate Effects of Recent Tax Law Changes on the Structure of Executive Compensation